Mayurwagh98/Javascript-Notes/async_await.md

 - in the below example as 1st promise will be taking 10 secs to resolve, so 2nd promise will be waiting for 10 secs to resolve.
 - by wait here JS won't wait for 10 secs, as soon as it encounters `await p1`
-- it will suspend the execution of the function and wait for the result of the promise.
+- it will suspend (moved out of the call stack) the execution of the function and wait for the result of the promise.
 - once the promise is resolved, it will resume the execution of the function.
 - by that time 2nd promise will be resolved.
 - so both will be consoled at the same time.